 Make copies (preferably scanned/digital versions) of all relevant documents and prepare a file to hand to your personal injury lawyer so that you can begin the process of claiming compensation against the at-fault driver(s).

-Call Irigonegary, Turney & Revenaugh LLP
+Call Irigonegary & Revenaugh LLP

 Once you’ve dealt with the immediate safety, medical and police issues, your thoughts should turn to seeking legal assistance from a personal injury attorney.